profsam97/SupraOracles/README.md

 you can either run it by specifying the name of the test suite on the terminal or by editing the default test path on **line 49** in **main.py**

+## Viewing the Test report
+After running the test report, a report will be generated in html, you can view this by opening the report in the browser.